How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 Why is the use of tranexamic acid partially considered off-label use?

-Although tranexamic acid has been approved for decades, the approval does not automatically cover all conceivable applications.
-The intra-articular administration (i.e., direct injection into the joint) is not officially included in the approval in Germany, for example.
-If it is still used, for example in the context of a hip replacement or knee replacement, this is referred to as 'off-label use'.
+Although Tranexamic acid has been approved for decades, the approval does not automatically cover all conceivable uses.
+The intra‑articular administration (i.e., direct injection into the joint) is, for example, not officially included in the approval in Germany.
+If it is still used, for instance in the context of a Hüft-TEP or knee-TEP, it is referred to as a "off label use".

 This means that doctors are allowed to use the method, but they must inform you about it in advance.
 As a patient, you will know exactly that it is a safe and proven method, but it is not explicitly approved by the drug authority.